Need an easy gift idea for Valentine’s Day? This Valentine mug rug is cute and practical and would make a great gift for a wedding or anniversary too!

 My little daughter loves sipping her tea almost every afternoon, paired with a couple of biscuits while watching her favorite show.
-It’s her way to relax and spend a few, quiet moments just with herself (to her parents’ delight! we don’t get many of those!).
+It’s her way of relaxing and spending a few, quiet moments just with herself (to her parents’ delight! we don’t get many of those!).

-I thought it would be nice to surprise her with an adorable and practical accessory for her tea mug so I put together a super quick Valentine mug rug tutorial.
-These mug rugs take less than 30 minutes to make, even faster if you are more experienced, they’re a great beginner sewist project and also a perfect match for all those fabric scraps you’ve been throwing in your scrap basket, wondering if you’ll ever find a nice use for them.
+I thought it would be nice to surprise her with an adorable and practical accessory for her tea mug so I put together a super quick and fun Valentine mug rug.
+This heart mug rug pattern takes less than 30 minutes to make, even faster if you are more experienced.
+This mug mat is great for beginners and also a perfect project for all those fabric scraps you’ve been throwing in your scrap basket, wondering if you’ll ever find a nice use for them.

-I used scraps from this Flutter sleeve dress I made for Ellie a while ago and decided to make the mug rugs as girly as possible so hearts and ruffles seemed just right to me.
+For my Valentine mug rug I used scraps from the Flutter sleeve dress I made for Ellie a while ago.
+And I decided to make the mug rugs as girly as possible so hearts and ruffles seemed just right for this cute mug rug tutorial .
 I also had some batting scraps which I thought I’d never get to use in a real project and almost threw away (glad I haven’t).
-I also made templates for the mug rug and asked Ellie to draw a couple of hearts for me as I wanted to add a personal touch to these cuties.
+I also made templates for my Valentine mug rug and asked Ellie to draw a couple of hearts for me as I wanted to add a personal touch to these cuties.
 You can use my templates or ask your little ones to draw some for you.

 - Templates for circle and hearts, downloadable here.